-A copy of the complaint and a summary of the process and resolution of the complaint shall be kept in a confidential manner in the office of the Assistant Dean of Student Services, from the date of the final resolution of the complaint through the date of full accreditation.
+A copy of the complaint and a summary of the process and resolution of the complaint shall be kept in a confidential manner in the office of the Assistant Dean for Student Services, from the date of the final resolution of the complaint through the date of full accreditation.

-Subsequent complaints and a summary of the process and resolution of the complaint shall be kept in a confidential manner in the office of the Assistant Dean of Student Services from the date of the final resolution of the complaint through the date of the next accreditation period.
+Subsequent complaints and a summary of the process and resolution of the complaint shall be kept in a confidential manner in the office of the Assistant Dean for Student Services from the date of the final resolution of the complaint through the date of the next accreditation period.

 Protection Against Retaliation

 The Law School will not in any way retaliate against an individual who makes a complaint under this section, nor permit any faculty member, administrator, employee or student to do so.

 This policy shall be published in the Current Students section of the UC Irvine School of Law website.